bbc/psammead/packages/components/psammead-promo-separator/README.md

 ### When to use this component

-The `PromoSeparator` component is meant to be used between story promos.
+The `PromoSeparator` component's intended use is to separate content, such as in-between story promos on index pages.

 <!-- ### When not to use this component -->